Love Notes

 Welcome, Care Partner

+Caring for a disabled or chronically ill spouse is holy, exhausting, unseen work.
 It asks for courage on ordinary days and faith on the hardest ones.
 It reshapes time, expectations, intimacy, and hope.
 You may feel strong one moment and empty the next.
 You may grieve what was lost while fiercely protecting what remains.
-All of this belongs here.

 Take what helps.
 Leave what doesn’t.
 Come back as often as you need.
+God is with you, and you are never alone.

 If you are married to or in a relationship with someone who is recovering from severe ongoing childhood abuse, thank you for being the answer to a child's prayer, prayers your innocent spouse prayed as they were being abused and crying out for help, safety, justice and love.